alistairfay/web-scraper/readme.md

 # requirements

+## option 1 - python
+python3 with
-python3 with beautiful soup
+beautiful soup and requests

-python3-bs4
+## option 2 - container
+container runtime (docker) and access to docker hub

 # how to run

+## option 1 - python
 call the script via python3

 e.g.

 `python3 scraper.py`

+## option 2 - container

+`docker run alistairfay/web-scraper:0.1`

 output will be saved to site_map.txt